 I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened… - Ephesians 1:16-18

-Through revelation a mystery was unveiled to Paul.
+Ephesians 3:3 says that through revelation a mystery was unveiled to Paul.
 The Greek word translated as mystery is μυστήριον (mystērion), meaning a hidden thing or a secret.(2) In the Greek speaking Ancient world this word carried with it the connotation of a religious secret that was only known to the initiated.
-Some Bible Scholars have translated mysterion as a sacred secret.(3) Ancient mystery religions in Bible times were secret cults that offered initiatory rites and secret knowledge only to their members.
-Readers in Paul's Day knew this.
-The application then is that God only reveals certain spiritual knowledge to those who are born again, those who are initiated into the Kingdom of Heaven as it were.
+Some Bible Scholars have translated mysterion as a sacred secret.(3) God revealed His sacred secret to Paul.

 No one has ever seen God.
 The one and only Son, who is himself God and is at the Father’s side— he has revealed him. - John 1:18 (CSB)

 Knowing the Father requires revelation, it does not happen by default.
-In a similar way Paul received revelation - a mystery or a sacred secret - that had to be given.
-Without that mystery being given, Paul would not have known it.
-And what exactly is this mystery?
-We are told:
+In a similar way Paul received revelation - a mystery or a sacred secret - that had to be unveiled to him.
+Without that mystery being given, Paul could not have known it (and by extension neither could we have).

 This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel. - Ephesians 3:6